The Way to a Deeper Insight into the Cell

 nanoFLeye is equipped with the pioneering ReconFlex camera developed by Surface Concept GmbH making localization microscopy substantially easier and faster.

-Localization microscopy in general has up to now been characterized by recording an image stack comprising tens of thousands of images and time-consuming post-processing of the data to determine the position of each molecule (reconstruction).
+Localization microscopy in general is time and disk space consuming by recording an image stack comprising tens of thousands of images for post-processing of the data to determine the position of each molecule (reconstruction).

-It offers ultra-high flexibilty in terms of its two different modes:
+It offers ultra-high flexibilty in terms of its different modes:

 Normal Camera Mode: For Live Imaging, adjusting the Microscope and recording Imaging Stacks